 Are there any disadvantages of eating mushrooms?

 There are no serious disadvantages of eating mushrooms.
 If you're not used to fungi, you may experience some digestive discomfort, such as indigestion and bloating.
 However, these side effects should subside quickly.

 Yes, white mushrooms are incredibly healthy.
 For example, white portobello mushrooms contain high levels of proteins and amino acids (especially linoleic acid), which makes them a great protein replacement for vegans and vegetarians.
 They also contain high levels of selenium, phosphorus, vitamin D, and folate.

 What are the best mushrooms for gut health?

 Medicinal mushrooms, such as lion's mane, turkey tail, and chaga, possess benefits that aid in gut health.
-Lion's mane mushrooms have anti-inflammatory properties and may alleviate symptoms of inflammatory bowel disease.
+Lion's mane mushrooms may alleviate symptoms of digestive issues, such as of inflammatory bowel disease, thanks to their anti-inflammatory properties.
 Many use chaga mushrooms for constipation, as they appear to support healthy digestion.

 What is the best mushroom to fight cancer?